If you are a father expecting your first child, you might feel left out as mom is getting to do all the bonding.

-So, including yourself in mealtime, your unborn baby can associate your voice with a time of day that is important.
+So, including yourself in mealtime, your unborn baby can associate your voice with an important time of day.

-When getting your favorite meal, the fun thing is to make it exciting for mom and baby.
+When getting your favorite meal, it is fun to make it exciting for mom and baby.
 It could be once per week, but you can sing a duet or funny song when you eat it.

 Over time, your baby can associate that song with mealtime, and it can even be used as a trigger in the future to relax them.